 Color Palette Examples

-Here are some examples of color palettes from popular films and television, and I want you to try and see colors that have the same hues but different saturation and brightness levels.
+Here are some examples of color palettes from popular films and television.
+Keep an eye out for colors that have the same hues but different saturation and brightness.
+Check out Kukrosawa:

-Color is one of the more complicated portions of film because it requires everyone to be working together with a coherent plan.
+Color is one of the more complicated portions of film and video because it requires a coherent plan from the start.

 Performances can be hashed out by the director and actors.